 2. Pit Bulls Are Excellent Swimmers

-In an emergency situation, wading through a waist-deep body of water is a common occurrence in order to achieve certain missions.
+In an emergency situation, wading through a waist-deep body of water is necessary to achieve certain missions.
 Luckily, this is one of the facets of working on Preparedness that my Pit Bull, Bruno, really enjoys.
-Not only is this an important characteristic for your dog to have, so that he does not become a liability, but it also helps him get and remain in excellent physical condition.
+Not only is this an important characteristic for your dog to have, so he does not become a liability, but it also helps him stay in excellent physical condition.

 3. Pit Bulls Have Excellent Endurance